RobotLeopard86/Jaguar/docs/spec.md

 The body structure is shared between object types.
 It is identical to the regular `Value` stream layout, with the exception that at the end of the scope, a scope boundary `Value` with the Object Scope Boundary `TypeTag` (`0x3E`) must be added.
 This type has no header or body, and serves only to delimit object boundaries.
 Decoders **must** ensure that they accurately track nesting depth using object headers and scope boundaries in order to ensure that the parsed layout is correct.

 Objects **may** be nested up to a maximum depth of 64.
-In the event that the maximum nesting depth is reached, different rules apply depending on context.
+If the maximum nesting depth is reached, different rules apply depending on context.
 If the maximum nesting depth for objects is reached, decoders **may** either declare the stream invalid and terminate decoding **or** attempt recovery using the following rules:

 * If within a structured object type declaration, the entire declaration is invalid.
 Decoders **must** continue until back to the root level, ignoring all data.
-The typename is still reserved, and should it be referenced by a structured object, decoders may **may** either declare the stream invalid and terminate decoding **or** ignore the broken object.
+The typename is still reserved, and should it be referenced by a structured object, decoders **may** either declare the stream invalid and terminate decoding **or** ignore the broken object.

 * Otherwise, decoders **must** continue unwinding scopes, ignoring all data, until either at the root stream level or within an unstructured object.
 Any `Value`s passed through during the unwinding are invalid and **must** be ignored.